-• You checked the box on line D and are choosing to claim the credit on your 2010 original or amended return for a main home purchased in 2011.
+Line F. Check the box if you are choosing to claim the credit on your 2010 original or amended return for a main home purchased in 2011.

 Part II.
 Credit

 Line 1.
 The purchase price is the adjusted basis of your home on the date you purchased it.
 This includes certain settlement or closing costs (such as legal fees and recording fees) and your down payment and debt to purchase the home (such as a first or second mortgage or notes you gave the seller in payment for the home).
 If you build, or contract to build, a new home, your purchase price includes costs of construction.
 For more information about adjusted basis, see Pub.
 551, Basis of Assets.